-Identify some specific spending or saving goals that will make an impact on your bottom line.
-Write it down.
+Identify some specific spending or saving goals that will impact your bottom line.
+Write them down.
 Don’t just commit to spending a certain amount or spending less than what you are now.
-By having a specific budget laid out, you’re less likely to deviate and fall victim to budget-busting impulse buys.
+Having a specific budget laid out makes you less likely to deviate and fall victim to budget-busting impulse buys.

 Have A Plan

-Going to the grocery store with a list will also help you curb impulse buys, provided you stick to it.
+Going to the grocery store with a list can help you curb impulse buys, provided you stick to it.

 Avoid browsing the store and only go grocery shopping after you’ve eaten.
 As we all know, shopping while hungry is a recipe for disaster.

 If you’ve only got one mouth to feed – your own – you get to call all the shots.
 Remember the USDA Food Plan guidelines?
-For individuals, here’s what those guidelines say you should be spending each week on food (actual number depends on age and sex):
+For individuals 19 – 50, here’s what those guidelines say you should be spending each week on food (actual number depends on age and sex):

 Meal prepping can be helpful for individuals looking to cut down on food costs.
 If you don’t have a ton of time or just aren’t that organized, this can be as simple as making a big pot of something at the start of the week and having a portion of it for dinner every night (as long as you don’t mind eating the same thing over and over).